 This CAFR is intended to provide complete and reliable information as a basis for making management decisions, as a means of determining compliance with legal provisions, and determining responsible stewardship for the assets contributed by the members and the City of Baltimore.
-It is prepared by the combined effort of the System's staff with contributions from the investment consultant Marquette Associates, Inc. and actuary, Cheiron, Inc. I am grateful for their continuous dedication and would like to express my appreciation for their contributions.
+It is prepared by the combined effort of the System's staff with contributions from the investment consultant Marquette Associates, Inc. and actuary, Cheiron, Inc. I am grateful for their constant assistance.
 This report is provided to the Elected City Officials and other interested parties.
 Copies are also filed with the Baltimore City Office of Legislative Reference.
-Other interested parties may obtain the report through the EOS website located at www.bcers.org.
+Other interested parties may obtain the report through the ERS website located at www.bcers.org.

-We would like to take this opportunity to express our gratitude to the staff, actuary and consultant for their contributions in preparing this report.
-Also, our thanks go to the Board of Trustees for their devotion in the administration of the EOS.
+In closing, I would like to express my gratitude to the staff, actuary and consultant for their support and contributions in preparing this report.
+Also, my thanks go to the Board of Trustees for their dedication to overseeing the administration of the EOS.